📅 Published on April 24, 2024 | 🕒 Last updated on November 14, 2025

 The PCL starts from the front and side of the medial femoral condyle and connects to the back of the tibial plateau, about a centimeter below the knee joint.[1]

-The research found that the PCL’s attachment areas on the femoral footprint and tibial footprint are about three times bigger than the middle part of the ligament.
+The research found that the PCL’s attachment areas on the femoral and tibial footprints are about three times bigger than the middle part of the ligament.[1]

 Medial Collateral Ligament (MCL)

-When you hear about knee injuries in sports, many times the MCL gets hurt.
-It is the most common type of knee ligament injury in activities like skiing, where there is much side-to-side movement.
+When you hear about knee injuries in sports, the MCL is often injured.
+It is the most common type of knee ligament injury in activities like skiing, where there is much side-to-side movement.[4]

 The MCL has two main parts: the superficial ligament, also called the tibiofemoral ligament, and the deep ligament, known as the mid-third capsular ligament.
 These parts work together to keep your knee stable and safe during movement.[1]